Install the Azure Virtual Machine Agent in offline mode

 Make a remote desktop connection to the troubleshooter VM.

-On the OS disk that you attached, browse to the \windows\system32\config folder.
+In the troubleshooter VM, browse to the OS disk that you attached, open the \windows\system32\config folder.
 Copy all of the files in this folder as a backup, in case a rollback is required.

 Start the Registry Editor (regedit.exe).